GDPR WordPress plugin

-- The URL for your logo (You can find it on your website by clicking on your company logo and select “Copy Image URL”, then paste it in GetComplied)
+- The URL of your logo (You can find it on your website by clicking on your company logo and select “Copy Image URL”, then paste it in GetComplied);

 - And your email to notify you about new cookies on your website.

 For now, let’s leave the project, click Save button and Close.

 4 – Integrate the code

 Now that you created everything you need to achieve GDPR compliance in WordPress, you can integrate the code you’ll find on the website, in your WordPress plugin.